rajshree-singh/ngpl-india-network/README.md

 python scripts/13_validate_tables.py --mutate   # 15/15
 python scripts/15_validate_vulnerability.py --mutate  # 15/15
 ```

+Run `00a` first.
+It exists because PNGRB publishes this register several times a
+year and the data-bank page carries many releases.
+Every table in this package
+builds perfectly from the wrong release — with different numbers, silently.
+The
+checksum makes that impossible.

 **Paths need no configuration.** `scripts/ngpl_paths.py` resolves the package
 root as the parent of the folder it sits in, so the package runs unchanged from a